AntwaneB/CPP-Configuration-Class/README.md

 ### C++ Configuration Class

-This project is a small class designed during my 2nd year of studies (2015) that provides a super easy and convenient way to store and access configuration keys.
+This project is a small class I designed as a side project during my 2nd year of studies (2015) and used throughout multiple C++ projects that provides a super easy and convenient way to store and access configuration keys.

+Since I came from a lot of PHP development, I wanted to have a class that would provide me the same flexibility and ease of use as a PHP array.

 It supports the following types: